diogo-santos/demo-securing-web/README.md

 # Spring Securing Web

-## What was build
-Spring Web application that secures the page with a login form
+Spring Web application that secures the app with a login form leveraging JDBC Authentication and bcrypt for hashing

 ## What you'll need
 Java 1.8